flenniken/statictea/docs/runFunction.md

 return values can be any type.

 ~~~
-case(condition: int, else: any, pairs: varargs(int, any) any
+case(condition: int, elseCase: any, pairs: varargs(int, any) any
-case(condition: string, else: any, pairs: varargs(string, any) any
+case(condition: string, elseCase: any, pairs: varargs(string, any) any
 ~~~~

 Examples: